Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

 The paper is organised as follows.
 In Section \ref{SectionSymmetric}, we introduce the basic theory of symmetric frameworks.
 Section \ref{SectionExtensions} introduces the basic extension moves, which form a larger gain graph from a smaller one.
 These are used for the inductive constructions throughout the paper.
 In Section \ref{SectionLqBasics}, we introduce the basic theory needed to understand rigidity and symmetric rigidity in $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$.
 In Section \ref{SectionLqPeriodic}, this is used to characterise conditions for periodic rigidity in these spaces.
 Likewise, Sections \ref{SectionLqReflection} and \ref{SectionLqWallpaper} characterise conditions for $\mathcal{C}_s$-symmetric rigidity and $\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity respectively in these $\ell_q$-planes.
 Section \ref{SectionPolytopicBasics} introduces the basics of rigidity in the $\ell_1$-plane and the $\ell_\infty$-plane.
 By isometric isomorphism, this theory also applies to other polytopic planes with two basis vectors.
 We build on this in Section \ref{SectionPolytopicPeriodic} to characterise periodic rigidity in the $\ell_1$-plane and $\ell_\infty$-plane and then in Section \ref{SectionPolytopicWallpaper} to characterise $\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity in $\ell_1$-plane and $\ell_\infty$-plane.
 Finally, Section \ref{SectionFurther} discusses avenues for future research.

-\section{Background on symmetric frameworks}
+\subsection{Background on symmetric frameworks}

 We fix an arbitrary norm in the plane $\R^2$.
 Let $\Gamma$ be a group of isometries in the plane with respect to this norm.
-A simple graph $\G=(\V,\EE)$ is \emph{$\Gamma$-symmetric} if there is a group action $\Gamma\to\mathrm{Aut}(\G)$.
+We refer to such a group as a \emph{symmetry group}.
+A simple graph $\G$ is \emph{$\Gamma$-symmetric} if there is a group action $\Gamma\to\mathrm{Aut}(\G)$.
+If $\Gamma$ contains translations, then we say that a $\Gamma$-symmetric graph is \emph{periodic} and the term ``periodic" is often used in place of ``symmetric" for these graphs.
 In this paper, we are only considering actions that are \emph{free} on the vertex set, meaning that no non-identity elements of $\Gamma$ fix any vertices.
+We are also assuming that symmetric graphs have a finite number of vertex orbits and a finite number of edge orbits, so a $\Gamma$-symmetric graph is infinite if and only if $\Gamma$ is infinite.
 A useful tool for studying symmetric graphs is the (group-labelled) \emph{gain graph}, which we now define.
 For more details, see \cite{EGRES,Torus,Quotient} for example.